Lose This Life

 Lose This Life is the second and final studio album by American Christian rock band Tait.
 According to frontman Michael Tait, the songs all have to do with the striving human passion to know, feel and experience God's love.

 It was released by ForeFront Records on November 4, 2003.
 It was later released to the Japanese market on April 15, 2004 through Epic Records Japan and on March 27, 2005 through Sony BMG Music Entertainment Philippines.

 Rob Beckley, lead singer of the alternative rock band Pillar, appears in the second song "Numb".
 "Lose This Life" is the single that had been released in the U.S. release of Eyeshield 21.
+On streaming services, the album has been blocked off for unknown reasons.
+Their first album has not been blocked.

 Recording and production

 Pre-production for Lose This Life began during the first week of March 2003.

 Track listing

 "Lose This Life" appeared on Gundam Seed, Gran Turismo 4, MahaGoGo, and the U.S. version of Eyeshield 21.

 Music video

 The title track, "Lose This Life", is the only song so far to have spawned a music video.